emberjs/guides/source/tutorial/subroutes.md

 * The `index` route, which we've set up to redirect to the `rentals` route.

 Our `rentals` route is going to serve multiple functions.
-From our [acceptance tests](../acceptance-test), we've shown that we want our users to be able to browse and search rentals, as well as see detailed information for individual rentals.
+From our [application tests](../acceptance-test), we've shown that we want our users to be able to browse and search rentals, as well as see detailed information for individual rentals.
 To satisfy that requirement, we are going to make use of Ember's [nested route capability](../../routing/defining-your-routes/#toc_nested-routes).

 By the end of this section we want to have created the following new routes: